Regions of Deprivation

 Exercise

-All the above simply calculates the neighbourhood values without including values from the focal geography.
+• All the above simply calculates the neighbourhood values without including values from the focal geography.
 So it is a doughnut with a hole type smoothing operator.
-If you want to remove the hole, simply change the diagonal elements of the matrix to 1 in the neighbourhood matrix.
+If you want to remove the hole, simply change the diagonal elements of the matrix to 1 in the neighbourhood binary matrix.
+What happens if you do?

 nb2mat(zero.policy=TRUE, style="B") %>% # Create a Binary Adjacency Matrix.